mamokarz/sample-multi-platform/README.md

 0000000000000000 T pal_sleep
 ```

-As expected, _pal_thread_pthread.o_ exports `pal_sleep` and request an implementation of `nanosleep`, that shall be provided by the pthread library.
+As expected, _pal\_thread\_pthread.o_ exports `pal_sleep` and requests an implementation of `nanosleep`, that shall be provided by the pthread library.

-#### Other dependencies
+#### Other Dependencies

 The system may have other dependencies, for example the way that it halt in case of a critical error.
 It is better to keep it in the PAL layer, even if the current implementation work for all platforms, it will facilitate change if a new platform requires a different implementation in the future.
 Better safe than sorry.

-### Creating the PAL libraries
+### Creating the PAL Libraries

 Up to now, we build our `.c` files directly using _gcc_ or _cl_, and we didn't link it to create a library or a executable.
 Now, let's move to cmake and create a project that will compile the `.c` files and link the object files creating a static library.
-Cmake uses _CMakeLists.txt_ to define the project.
-The PAL _CMakeLists.txt_ shall create 3 libraries, one for each board, and it shall chose the right thread library to compile and link, depending on the OS.
+CMake uses `CMakeLists.txt` to define the project.
+The PAL `CMakeLists.txt` shall create 3 libraries, one for each board, and it shall choose the right thread library to compile and link, depending on the OS.

-Cmake is a very powerful tool, for this sample, we will use only the ability to set variables, create projects, and do some glue logic.
+CMake is a very powerful tool.
+For this sample, we will use only the ability to set variables, create projects, and do some glue logic.

-#### Defining libraries using _config.cmake_
+#### Defining Libraries Using config.cmake

-The set of `.c` files that will compose each library shall be enough to cover all APIs exposed by the header _pal.h_, in our case, it needs one adapter for the temperature sensor, fan, led, exception, and thread.
-The definition of these configurations are in the _config.cmake_.
-A _.cmake_ file is a file that can be included in any _CMakeLists.txt_ to export variables or functions, in this sample, the _config.cmake_ expose the list of configurations and the functions to create samples and tests.
+The set of `.c` files that will compose each library shall be enough to cover all APIs exposed by the header `pal.h`.
+In our case, it needs one adapter for the temperature sensor, fan, led, exception, and thread.
+The definition of these configurations are in the `config.cmake`.
+A `.cmake` file is a file that can be included in any `CMakeLists.txt` to export variables or functions.
+In this sample, the `config.cmake` exposes the list of configurations and the functions to create samples and tests.

-Observe that we defined all possible configurations in the _config.cmake_, independent of the OS.
+Observe that we defined all possible configurations in the `config.cmake`, independent of the OS.
 As a convention, we define configurations `pal_win_x` for windows, and `pal_linux_x` for windows.

 ```cmake
 list(APPEND pal_win_1